 —

-As you exit the castle you will do so next to farm animals that roam freely within a fairly large lawn area in the shadow of the castle walls.
+As visitors exit the castle they will do so next to farm animals that roam freely within a fairly large lawn area in the shadow of the castle walls.
 Some interesting looking chickens, emus and other birds live here.
-More farm animals are contained in a small pen near the main parking lot.
+More farm animals are housed in a small pen near the main parking lot.

 Due to the unique nature of this winery, it is often home to a number of concerts and events especially in the courtyard in the spring and summer months as well as in the Great Hall.
 Check their website for more details.